DelNov/T-Flows/readme.md

 ```
  ADVECTION_SCHEME    central
 ```
-and desired mass flux is prescribed in _x_ direction:
+and desired volume flow rate is prescribed in _x_ direction:
 ```
- MASS_FLOW_RATES              16.4  0.0  0.0
+ VOLUME_FLOW_RATES            16.4  0.0  0.0
 ```

-> **_Note:_** Desired bulk velocity is 1.0, cross sectional area is 4 x 4.1 = 16.4.
-Density is not prescribed hence _Process_ will set it to 1.0,
-which makes the desired mass flow rate of 16.4.
+> **_Note:_** Desired bulk velocity is 1.0, cross sectional area is 4 x 4.1 = 16.4, which makes the desired volume flow rate of 16.4.

 Furthermore, the point for monitoring plane has been shifted to be inside the precursor domain: